 Welcome to 4A with Mrs. Ivankovits

-Homework is now posted daily to our Class Dojo page.
+Homework is now posted to our Class Dojo page.
 Thank you for signing up!
-Daily announcements can also be found on Class Dojo.
+Announcements can also be found on Class Dojo.
 You can also check on your child’s behavior in class and see what points they’ve earned for good behavior! =)

 Please remember to wash your masks and wear a clean mask each day that fits your face.

 Zoom Information is not posted here for safety purposes.
 Please visit our Class Dojo page, where the Google Slide was posted on Oct 26th, or email me and I can share it again.